 Individuals wishing to attend more than one round (who are not participating as a Judge or member of a Team) must be registered as observers.
 With the exception of Rule 10.5.3, the Competition is open to the public.
 At any session, there may be other participating Team Members, Observers or others witnessing the oral round session.
-Individuals who are not registered for the Competition as a Judge, Observers, Bailiff, Coach, or Team Member must check-in at the Competition Headquarters to receive credentials.
+Individuals who are not registered for the Competition as a Judge, Observers, Bailiff, Coach, or Team Member will not be allowed to participate in the Competition's activities.
+In exceptional circumstances, the Technical Committee may, at its sole discretion, allow individuals who were not previously registered for the Competition to observe the Competition's activities.
+In such a case, these individuals will be required to pay the corresponding registration fee for Observers (see Appendix B) before they are allowed to participate.
 No one will be allowed inside of a courtroom without credentials.